jmikkola/Dictionary-lowering/README.md

 # LowerDictPy

-This is another attempt at writing dictionary-passing.
-The plan here is to keep everything else as easy to work with as possible, meaning (a) an ML-like execution model and (b) a very simple tree-walking interpreter on the backend.
+This implements a dictionary-lowering compilation pass.

+In front of that pass, there's a small, typed functional language written using s-expressions.

+After lowering is done, the result is sent to a simple tree-walking interpreter.

 ## Installing and testing